imFS/imFS/README.md

 - 👋 Hi, I’m @imFS.
 I have ADHD, I can be weird sometimes.
 - 🍉 This is my 'random' github account, I post random things on here.
+- 🍏 TL;DR You will see a lot of shit code here, enjoy.
 - 👀 I’m interested in reverse engineering, C++, ASM, JS and research.
 - 🌱 I’m currently learning JS and Mathematics
 - 💞️ I’m looking to collaborate on anything.